SalesConnection/Caction-Support/docs/New_User_Login.md

-## How to Assist My New Staff to Login?
+## How to Assist My New User to Login?
   **Desktop Version**<br>
   1. Click "Verify Email" through a **verification email** sent from admin@salesconnection.my to verify it.<br>